Contextual Thompson Sampling via Generation of Missing Data: Experiment details

-where $\beta$ is modeled as a multivariate Gaussian prior with mean 0 and identity variance, and $\epsilon$ is modeled as a Gaussian prior with mean 0 and variance 1/4 (since the maximum variance of a Bernoulli is 1/4).
-After $t$ timesteps, we use the history $\mathcal H_t$ to calculate the posterior distributions for $\beta$ and $\epsilon$, for each arm $a$.
-Then, we do Thompson sampling: for each arm $a$, we sample once from the posteriors of $\beta$ and $\epsilon$, and calculate what $Y$ should be, given the current context $X_t$.
-We choose the arm with the largest such value.
-Note that unlike TS-Gen, linear Thompson sampling does not learn a rich and flexible prior based on task features $Z_\tau$.
+where $\epsilon_t^{(a)}$ is modeled as Gaussian with mean 0 and variance 1/4 (since the maximum variance of a Bernoulli is 1/4).
+Note that unlike TS-Gen, linear Thompson sampling does not learn a rich and flexible prior based on task features $Z_\tau$. \paragraph{Linear Thompson Sampling (Fitted prior).} We use Linear TS \citep{agrawal2013thompson} with the following Bayesian model with a prior fit using historical data $\MC{D}^{\TN{offline}}$.
+We use $\MC{A}^{\TN{offline}}$ to denote all actions across all tasks in $\MC{D}^{\TN{offline}}$.
+We fit the following Bayesian linear regression model for each action $a \in \MC{A}^{\TN{offline}}$: